The Compressor Calculator

 If It Sounds Wrong

 Choose what you’re compressing, then select your goal.
-The tool gives you two paths:
+The compression calculator gives you two paths depending on your setup:

 If you have a specific compressor type – opto, FET, VCA, Vari-Mu – the topology recommendations tell you which suits the goal.
 These compressors have their own built-in character and often their own timing behaviour.
 An LA-2A doesn’t have attack and release knobs because the circuit handles that automatically.
 An 1176 has fixed timing options rather than free-range millisecond values.
 When using these, you’re leaning on the compressor’s inherent sound – just set your threshold and ratio and let the character do the work.